diwise/test-db-postgresql/README.md

 # test-db-postgresql

-Modified PostgreSQL image used for test purposes
+Modified PostgreSQL image with disabled persistence.
+Used for test purposes.